5 Alternatives to Knowledge-Based Authentication

 • Static KBA: These are “shared secrets” that the user sets up in advance, like “What was the name of your first pet?” or “What is your mother’s maiden name?”

-• Dynamic KBA (or “out-of-wallet” KBA): These questions are generated in real-time from public or commercial databases and relate to the user’s personal history, such as “Which of these streets have you lived on?” or “Which of these vehicles have you previously owned?”
+• Dynamic KBA (or “Out-of-Wallet” KBA): These questions are generated in real-time from public or commercial databases and relate to the user’s personal history, such as “Which of these streets have you lived on?” or “Which of these vehicles have you previously owned?”
 The user has not preselected these answers.

 3. Validation